 - Patent enfoncement challenges.

-BIO also identifies the countries where these problems occur, and gives a “watch list” of the most problematic countries: Argentina, Brazil, Canada, Chile, China, Colombia, India, Japan, Mexico, Russia, Saudi Arabia, South Korea and Turkey.
+BIO also identifies the countries where these problems occur and gives a “watch list” of the most problematic countries: Argentina, Brazil, Canada, Chile, China, Colombia, India, Japan, Mexico, Russia, Saudi Arabia, South Korea, and Turkey.

-About the Special 301 report
+What is the Special 301 report?

 Every year since 1989, the USTR has prepared its “Special 301” Report, which “reflects the outcome of a Congressionally-mandated annual review of the global state of intellectual property (IP) rights protection and enforcement.”